O.P.A.

 Location Palermo, Italy

-Area North Crane 3.760 m2; South Crane 2.354 m2; public space 12.700 m2
+Area North crane 3.760 m2; South crane 2.354 m2; public space 12.700 m2

 Year 2010

-In order to renew the identity of the site, the South crane is converted into a museum of contemporary art -“O.P.A. - Observatory of Palermo for the Arts”, the North crane into a Luxury Hotel, and the project area surrounding them into public space.
-These new functions, as well as creating a strong cultural and social identity for the area, will guarantee new income to the Porth Authority.
-Furthermore, the proposed scenario will drastically change the processes happening in the site by bringing new activities that will better connect it to the city.
+To renew the site’s identity, the entire area, a strip between the city and the sea, is transformed into a filtering element that connects instead of dividing these two environments and that manages the encountering between their processes: the South crane will be converted into a contemporary art museum, O.P.A. - Observatory of Palermo for the Arts, the North crane into a boutique hotel, and the whole site into a public space.
+In addition to creating a strong cultural and social identity for the entire area, these new functions will guarantee new income to the Porth Authority and the neighborhoods immediately surrounding the harbor.
+Furthermore, the proposed scenario will drastically change the local processes, transforming the site into a vibrant area by bringing new activities that will programmatically connect it to the city and its population.